-The following tables provide information about the proposed nominees for election as directors as at April 16, 2015, including their name, place of residence, age, independence from the Corporation, the date they became directors, their principal occupation, biography, committee memberships, attendance record, memberships on boards of other public companies during the last five years (if applicable) and total compensation received in their capacity as directors of the Corporation for each of the last two (2) fiscal years.
+The following tables provide information about the proposed nominees for election as directors as at April 12, 2016, including their name, place of residence, age, independence from the Corporation, the date they became directors, their principal occupation, biography, committee memberships, attendance record, memberships on boards of other public companies during the last five years (if applicable) and total compensation received in their capacity as directors of the Corporation for each of the last two (2) fiscal years.

-Also indicated is the number of securities of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by each director as at February 1, 2015, the total market value of such securities as at February 1, 2015 and each director's level of attainment of the Director Share Ownership Guidelines (described hereinafter) as at the date hereof.
-These numbers reflect the two-for-one share split of the Common Shares effected by way of a share dividend on November 17, 2014 (the "Share Split").
+Also indicated is the number of securities of the Corporation beneficially owned, or controlled or directed, directly or indirectly, by each director as at January 31, 2016, the total market value of such securities as at January 31, 2016 and each director's level of attainment of the Director Share Ownership Guidelines (described hereinafter) as at the date hereof.